-The pattern generator is carefully inspected electrically and mechanically before shipment.
+The Tektronix PPG4001 Pattern Generator is carefully inspected electrically and mechanically before shipment.
 After unpacking all items from the shipping carton, check for any obvious signs of physical damage that may have occurred during transit (there might be a protective film over the display, which can be removed).
 Report damage to the shipping agent immediately.
 Save the original packing carton for possible future shipment.